It’s a long-held belief that life insurance doesn’t pay out if the policy holder kills themselves.

 But that’s a misunderstood belief and partially a myth.

-If the life insurance policyholder has only had their policy for a year or two, depending on both the insurance company and the state, and if it can be proven that the person committed suicide.
+- If the life insurance policyholder has only had their policy for a year or two, depending on both the insurance company and the state

 This is for an obvious and good reason.
 The last thing an insurance company, or any human being wants, is for a despondent person to take out a life insurance policy on a Wednesday and end their life on a Thursday.